Clery Act Information

 This report is a result of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act and complies with Federal reporting requirements, specifically 20 U.S. Code Section 1092(f).

-SUMMERDALE CAMPUS / LANCASTER CENTER
+SUMMERDALE CAMPUS / LANCASTER CENTER (Closed)

 Campus Security Authorities (CSA) are individuals and organizations at the College who, because of their function for the College, have an obligation under the Clery Act to notify the College of alleged Clery Act Crimes that are reported to them in good faith, or alleged Clery Act Crimes that they may personally witness.